saucesteals/tiktok-previews/README.md

 ## **🕹️ Usage**
+1. Invite the bot

-1. Make sure the bot has the following permissions in the channels you want it to work in:
+2. Make sure the bot has the following permissions in the channels you want it to work in:
       - View Channel
       - Send Messages
       - Embed Links
       - Attach Files
       - Read Message History

-2. Send a link to any tiktok
+3. Send a link to any tiktok

 ## **🤝 Contributing**